We last found Heidrek fleeing, after having murdered his brother, Angantyr, with the cursed sword, Tyrfing, in a Berserker fit. Good times.

 Some years later, the land of the Goths was stricken with crop failure and famine.
 Instructed by his priests to sacrifice a prince of his blood to Odin, King Harald determined to offer up his young grandson, Angantyr.
 If he imagined that his son-in-law would be compliant with this plan, he soon found that he had sorely misjudged the man.
 Heidrek rose up in rebellion against his father-in-law, and slew him with Tyrfing.
 When Helga heard that her husband had killed her father, she hung herself in despair.

 Little disposed to mourn his wife and her family, Heidrek quickly assumed the Gothic kinship and used Tyrfing to forcibly consolidate and then expand his territory.
 He set his sights on the land of the Huns, who defended their land as best they could, whereupon he kidnapped the daughter of the Hunnish king, and raped her.
 After impregnating her, he sent the Hunnish princess home, where she gave birth to a son named Hlöd.
 Subsequently, Heidrek married and divorced a succession of Scandinavian princesses; not surprisingly, each marriage was more loveless than the last.
 However, his fourth wife bore him a daughter, whom he named Hervor, for his mother.
-Heidrek wasn't much of a husband, but he does seem to have been attached to his children, or at least interested in the welfare.
-From the time of his daughter's birth, he seems to have curtailed his raiding activity and stayed close to him.
+Heidrek wasn't much of a husband, but he does seem to have been attached to his children, or at least interested in their welfare.
+From the time of his daughter's birth, he seems to have curtailed his raiding activity and stayed close to home.
 At least for a while.

 However, the urge to go a-viking, and the lure of wielding Tyrfing to grasp more land and plunder eventually won out over whatever family feeling Heidrek possessed.
 Having subdued the Goths and the Huns and made alliances with the Scandinavian princes to the north, Heidrek decided to invade the people of the untamed Carpathian mountain range.
 He raised an army and brought his son, Angantyr, as bloodthirsty and ambitious a warrior as his father.
 But while Heidrek was secure in the allegiance of his son and heir, his army bore him little love, and less loyalty.
 Surrounded as he was by men whom he had defeated and brought forcibly under his domination, he did not perceive his own peril until it was too late.